 (a) Per share amounts are calculated using the average shares method, which more appropriately presents the per share data for the period.

-(c) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains Adviser not absorbed a portion of fund expenses, the total return would have been lower.
+(c) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains.
+If Adviser did not absorb a portion of fund expenses, the total return would have been lower.